AndrewDTruong/Milestone-2/README.md

 # Milestone-2
-For Milestone 2: We will edit and polish later
+Milestone 2 Project and Features.

+#For SJSU Project